x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-calls-from-users-who-aren-t-um-enabled-exchange-2013-help.md

 mtps_version: v=EXCHG.150
 ---

-# Disable calls from users who aren't UM-enabled in Exchange Server
+# Disable calls from users who are not UM-enabled in Exchange Server

 _**Applies to:**: Exchange Server 2013, Exchange Server 2016_